micrology/prsm/README.md

 You need a modern web browser such as Chrome, Firefox, Microsoft Edge or Safari.
 It will not work with Internet Explorer.

-The software is free and available under an [MIT](https://choosealicense.com/licenses/mit/) license.
+The software is free and available under a [PolyForm Noncommercial License](https://polyformproject.org/licenses/noncommercial/1.0.0) license.

 ## Source Code